kcbrock/HAPI/README.md

 ## __Welcome to the Hawaiʻi Alien Plant Informatics (HAPI) Project__

-We are a research project at the University of Hawaiʻi-Manoa compiling and synthesizing all available information on the presence, identity, distribution and invasive traits of alien plants in Hawaii - both cultivated and not.
+We are a research project at the University of Hawaiʻi-Manoa department of Botany applying an all species, biodiversity informatics approach to understanding plant invasions and informing management in Hawaiʻi.
+We're partnering with a wide range of people, from on-the ground control groups, citizen scientists and research organizations, to compile and synthesize the most comprehensize data set ever compiled of Hawaiʻi's alien plants.
+This data set includes information the presence, identity, distribution and invasive traits of alien plants in Hawaii - both cultivated and not.

 ## The HAPI Data Portal

-We are in the process of designing a data portal, which will be assembled into a user-friendly online format that managers can use to help inform decisions about managing invasive species.
+One of our top priorities is to assemble a multi-purpose data portal that managers can easily access online to help inform decisions about managing invasive species statewide.
+The portal will be equipped with multiple filtering options so that managers can specify their managment area of interest, distribution type, and weed risk or impact traits.

 [LINK TO DATA PORTAL PROTOTYPE](https://github.com/kcbrock/HAPI-Data-Portal-Prototype/blob/master/README.md)